We at SkyRidge appreciate our patrons, members, and volunteers.

 This powerful swing develops into a big time pull.
 And what's that?!

 The ball sails over the 13th tee box and, 'Oh No!'
 It heads for the #12 green!
 Absolutely perfectly, the ball lands on the green and rolls out of sight.

 We have all had the pulls and we all have had to hit from around the 12th green.
 So not to our surprise our adventuous golfer goes looking for his ball.
-Now we have two gentlemen playing #12, correctly, where they now watch in awe where Peter walks onto their green to find...
+Now, we have two gentlemen playing #12, correctly, where they now watch in awe as Peter walks onto their green to find...

 His Ball In The Hole!
 Wow!

 We in his fourseome are going crazy, yelling, and laughing.
 Now, WE are wondering how many drinks Peter owes us for His hole in one.
-Alas, we would never know for when we fininshed all we could see was the back of Peter's cart flying down 18 in the opposite direction.
+But to our dismay, we would never know for when we fininshed all we could see was the back of Peter's cart flying down 18 in the opposite direction.

 Right or Wrong hole, A Hole in One is a Big Deal.

 Sugar Baby is a black lab who started spending her time at SkyRidge Golf Course when she was just 10 weeks old.
 Every morning, Jeff would take her out on his morning patrol of the course and she would run alongside his cart.
 One day, while she was waiting in Jeff's cart for him to take her on her morning run, she managed to release the break and hit the accelerator pedal, and high-tailed it for the driving range.
 The cart ended up safely coasting into the trees by the ball bin and she was missing for a couple minutes afterward.
 Volunteers and patrons were all frantically looking for her, meanwhile she showed up on the back porch of the ProShop and waited for someone to let her in, to everyone's relief and delight.
 So all was well in the end.
 But it was the darndest thing seeing Sugar Baby in the driver's seat of a golf cart looking like she really had somewhere to go!